hunkeelin/request/README.md

 ## Motivations

-This is a practice library to build request for a bank.
+This is a practice library to build request.
 The library is suppose to be minimalistic to avoid any type of bugs and unexpected behavior.

 ## Golang version